giano/pdflayer/README.md

 in addition to the __DEFAULT_REQUEST_KEYS__ list.

-Set the apiUrl to 'https://api.pdflayer.com/api/convert' if you want encription and you have a paid plan.
+Set the api_url to 'https://api.pdflayer.com/api/convert' if you want encription and you have a paid plan.

 If pdflayer response with an error the Promise will be rejected with the error code, name and message returned from the API.